 Income tax comprises current and deferred tax.
-Income tax is recognized in the statement of (income) loss and comprehensive (income) loss except to the extent that it relates to items recognized directly in shareholders' equity, in which case the income tax is also recognized directly in shareholders' equity.
+Income tax is recognized in the statement of profit or loss except to the extent that it relates to items recognized directly in shareholders' equity, in which case the income tax is also recognized directly in shareholders' equity.